P2-718na/pandemic-simulation/README.md

 one minute (arbitrary unit).
 After a configurable number of minutes, a day passes.

+At the end of each day, some additional calculations are performed: `World` will call `Entity::dayLoop()` method for each entity and it will handle quarantine logic.
+Infected entities will be put into quarantine, and quarantined entities that defeated the virus will be put out of quarantine.

 ### Entity
 Each simulation entity represents a _person_.
 This class handles everything related to that.
 Each `Entity` instance needs to be created inside a `World`